gnikolovski/websocket-server/README.md

 ```

 Server can now accept connections and relay messages.
 To keep server running
-24/7 you should probably use something like a [Supervisord](http://supervisord.org)
+24/7 you should probably use something like [Supervisord](http://supervisord.org)

 ## Client side